AlirezaHabibi1377/Fire-Classification-with-CNN/README.md

 **`pytorch_fire_classification_model_0.pth`**

+*Note: Please load the above trained model first, and then input any image you would like to see the result of this CNN model!*

 ## Testing with Sample Images

 The trained model in this project has been tested using two sample images to evaluate its accuracy and performance.